 Jordan Teed Off Against A Comedian And An NBA Great

 In certain ways, golf set the stage for the entire film.
 This comes to mind when Jordan first meets Bugs, joining the Tunes world the moment he gets sucked down a golf hole.
 But, it only makes sense that the game played a role off-screen too.

 Bill Murray and NBA Hall of Famer Larry Bird were the two people Jordan shared a round with.
 The comedian revealed on Grantland’s Pop Culture podcast in 2014 that it was “really a lot of fun.”

 A lot of NBA Talent Was In The Movie

-It pays to have friends in talented places, especially if you’re the best basketball player on the planet.
+When you’re the best basketball player on the planet, you probably have other talented friends looking for opportunities to get together with you.
 With that in mind, Jordan had plenty of basketball pals who appeared in the movie alongside him.

-Charles Barkley, Shawn Bradley, Patrick Ewing, Larry Johnson, and Muggsy Bogues all had roles in the movie.
+Charles Barkley, Larry Johnson, Muggsy Bogues, and Shawn Bradley all accepted roles at Jordan’s request.
 Those former All-Stars had their talents absorbed by the Nerdlucks, who transform into the gigantic “Monstars,” who not only outplay but terrorize the Looney Tunes.